Chat GPT 4: The AI offers these advantages and it costs - Breaking Latest News

 But it offers some advantages, such as improved speech recognition.
 But there are also pitfalls.
 Here you can read all about the pros and cons of the latest GPT version.

 You don’t know how to formulate the email to your boss?
 Are you looking for an impulse for a letter of application?
 Or maybe just a recipe to create something edible from the leftovers in your fridge?
-Chat GPT does all of this for you within a few seconds – even if it’s not perfect yet.
+All of that done Chat GPT for you within a few seconds – even if it’s not perfect yet.

 How much does Chat GPT 4 cost?

 You can currently use two versions, the free Chat GPT 3.5 and the paid Chat GPT 4.
-The latter and newer version costs 20 US dollars (about 18 euros) per month, but a little more than 20 euros are debited with currency conversion and fees.
+The latter and newer versions cost 20 US per month.Dollar (about 18 euros), but a little more than 20 euros are debited with currency conversion and fees.
 According to the current status, you can only pay by credit card.
 For both versions you need an account with OpenAI.

 Open AI advertises Chat GPT 4 with some advantages over its predecessor.
 But it is also crucial that the use of GPT 4 is currently limited to 25 messages within three hours.